basho/basho_docs/content/riak/kv/2.2.0/configuring/search.md

 [security index]: /riak/kv/2.2.0/using/security/

-This page covers how to use Riak Search (with [Solr](http://lucene.apache.org/solr/) integration).
+This page covers how to use Riak search (with [Solr](http://lucene.apache.org/solr/) integration).

 For a simple reference of the available configs and their defaults, see the [configuration reference][config reference#search].

-If you are looking to develop on or with Riak Search, take a look at:
+If you are looking to develop on or with Riak search, take a look at:

 * [Using Search][usage search]
 * [Search Schema][usage search schema]